 “Authentic acts of political courage are like blazing comets in the sky.
-If you are lucky, you might see one or two in your lifetime.
-Be ever vigilant for them, because you might be privileged to see the civic landscape suddenly illuminated by the blinding brightness of truth and the inspiration of truly uncommon courage
+If we are lucky, we might see one or two in our lifetime, a fleeting moment when the civic landscape is suddenly illuminated by someone unafraid speak a harsh truth.

 Prof. D.M.M.
 Veste